Many people believe that the Appalachian Trail is a great place to escape civilization and enjoy nature.

 Since these pests can be pretty much everywhere on AT it’s best to always carry at least one bottle of bug spray with DEET in it.
 This will usually be enough protection unless there are almost no other hikers around when camping near ponds or swamps.

 Another thing I recommend is wearing long pants and sleeves if you don’t want to be attacked since mosquitoes will attack exposed skin most commonly!

 And finally, make sure not to over-exert yourself when hiking, especially during humid days when bugs tend to thrive most due to the heat.

 Final Thoughts on the AT and Bugs

 Bugs are a common annoyance on the Appalachian Trail.
-Though they can be annoying, these pests do not carry disease and will usually only leave you with an itchy bump or two if bitten many times in one day.
+Though they can be annoying, most of these pests do not carry diseases and will usually only leave you with an itchy bump or two if bitten many times in one day.

 If you’re allergic to stinging insects like bees or hornets, however, bugs could potentially cause life-threatening reactions that require medical attention.

 To stay safe from bugs as much as possible, make sure to wear long sleeves and pants when hiking during humid days where mosquitoes thrive most due to heat exposure.